ACNM Recommends No Change in Practice in Response to Study on Induction of Labor

 The American College of Nurse-Midwives Affirms Its Support of Normal Physiologic Birth.

-RELEASE: February 1, 2018
+FOR IMMEDIATE RELEASE: February 1, 2018

 Silver Spring, MD -- The American College of Nurse-Midwives (ACNM) affirms its support for normal physiologic birth in light of findings presented at the Society for Maternal Fetal Medicine Annual Meeting today.
 The preliminary results of ?A Randomized Trial of Induction Versus Expectant Management (ARRIVE)? suggest that elective induction of labor in women with low risk pregnancies at 39 weeks may reduce the need for a cesarean delivery versus waiting for spontaneous labor to occur on its own.
 The difference in the reduction of cesarean birth was 19% in the induced group versus 22% in the spontaneous labor group.